What is Proptech and Why Invest in It?

 Investment in proptech

 Nowadays, a lot of startups launch property-technology platforms that simplify the complicated process of buying, selling, renting, or owning a property.
-Venture capitals have already acknowledged the prospects of the proptech market and are willing to dip into their pockets.
+Venture capitals have already acknowledged the prospects of the proptech market and are willing to dip into their pockets and invest in proptech.
 In the U.S. market alone, investments have exceeded $ 10 billion by 2019.
 Here are the names of the biggest players and the monies invested into them:

 Compass, a real estate online platform that provides a variety of tools for agents, such as real-time pricing, automated multiplatform listings, and marketing software. $370 million of investments.